goastian/midori-desktop/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

   at all.
 If the user is in the control branch, the event is recorded the first time they would have triggered a best match.
 (Users in the control branch cannot "disable" best match since the feature is totally hidden from them.)
+  NOTE: The "Top pick" checkbox, which allowed the user to disable best batch, was removed in 120.
 :experimentType = "modal":
   If the user is in a treatment branch, the event is recorded when they are shown an opt-in modal.
 If the user is in the control branch, the event is recorded every time they would have been shown a modal, which is on every startup where another non-Suggest modal does not appear.
+  NOTE: This has been removed in Firefox 124.
 :isBestMatchExperiment = true:
   This is a deprecated version of ``experimentType == "best-match"``.
 :All other experiments: